 Put your address in the top right hand corner, miss a line and then put the date.
 The recipient’s address should go on the left, on the line after the date.

 Double/triple/quadruple check your spelling and grammar!
 Get a friend to proof read it once you’re finished.

-For extra help, please see part one of our “How to get a job” series: 5 easy steps to writing your CV.Posted about 5 years ago
+For extra help, please see part one of our “How to get a job” series: 5 easy steps to writing your CV.Posted over 5 years ago